arunsivaramanneo/GPU-Viewer/README.md

 8. Navigate to extracted folder, open terminal and enter ./install and follow on-screen instruction.
 9. Once completed,Application can be accessed at menu->System/Administration/System tools->GPU Viewer
 10. For **Vulkan Tab** to work Install Vulkan-Utils (sudo apt install vulkan-utils) in Ubuntu, Vulkan-extra-layers in Arch, Vulkan in Solus, also Vulkan enabled drivers should be installed.
 The installer should be able to take care of this dependency in Debian based distro and Solus.
 11. For **OpenCL Tab** to work install clinfo (sudo apt install clinfo) in ubuntu , clinfo in Solus (sudo eopkg install clinfo), clinfo in arch.
 Also, ensure you have OpenCL installed for your respective platforms, Ex.
 Nvidia CUDA for Nvidia hardware, beignet for Intel Graphics or pocpl for cpu or AMD openCL for AMD hardware.
+12. For **EGL** information to be displayed in OpenGL tab, users should install mesa-utils-extra package in Debian based systems.
+On Arch, Please install latest version of mesa-demos
 12. Some distro's don't come with glxinfo installed by default, so you will need to install mesa-utils to get the OpenGL Tab displayed properly.
 13. Incase of issues launching the application please see the FAQ in Wiki section